Tom Kay – Founder of Finisterre, a Brand Inspired by the Sea

 Vietnam, USA

-By restoring the integrity to the manufacturing aspect of fashion, Chan Luu continues to reinvent her approach, while raising the bar for producers and consumers through handmade jewelry.
-After operating a successful retail store and becoming the CEO of her own company, Chan Luu Inc., featuring her own creations, the Vietnamese fashion & jewelry designer started the Ethical Fashion International line in conjunction with the United Nations; a line which meets at the intersection of originality, sustainability, and ethical business.
+By restoring integrity in the fashion industry’s manufacturing sector, Chan Luu continues to reinvent her approach while raising the bar for producers and consumers through handmade jewelry.
+After operating a successful retail store and becoming the CEO of her own company, Chan Luu Inc., the Vietnamese fashion and jewelry designer started the Ethical Fashion International line in conjunction with the United Nations, a product assortment that meets at the intersection of originality, sustainability, and ethical business.

 Mood of Living: Hometown: